Mr. Bershteyn’s recent antitrust litigation representations include:

 - HSBC in an antitrust class action alleging a conspiracy among dealers of Mexican government bonds;

-- Peco Foods in antitrust class actions alleging a conspiracy among broiler chicken producers to reduce output; and
+- Peco Foods in antitrust class actions alleging a conspiracy among broiler chicken producers to reduce output and employee wages;

 - multiple financial institutions in a range of antitrust investigations and enforcement actions.